AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/getting-started.md

 #### Update Frequency {#update-frequency}

 Quite often different sections of experiences have different frequencies of content updates.
 Understanding this is important to be able to fine tune CDN and cache configurations.
-This is also important input for the [Content Modelers](#content-modeler) as they design models to represent your content.
+This is also important input for the [Content Architects](#content-architects) as they design models to represent your content.
 Consider:

 * Must some types of content expire after a certain period?
 * Are there elements that are user-specific and thus can't be cached?